robwierzbowski/eslint-robBnB/README.md

 import { robBnBConfig } from 'eslint-robbnb';

 const config = [
-  // The import is an array of configuration objects and must be spread into
+  // The export is an array of configuration objects and must be spread into
   // the flat config
   ...robBnBConfig,